university-of-york/uoy-design-patterns/src/pages/02-css-components/23-figures.md

 We use the `figure` element, with `figcaption` used for [captions](#figure-captions).
 A `c-figure__content` element is used to add [content](#figure-content) to a figure, which is usually 50% wide but can be modified to be a _third_ or _quarter_ size.

 Figures are sized by the size of the image.
+If you add a `url` option it will stop being a `figure` element and become a linked anchor.
+This means the `figcaption` should switch to being a normal `div` and any links inside the content must be utility links (i.e. a `<span class="u-link">`) rather than an anchor.

 There is a separate page for examples of [full-width figures](./full-width-figures.html).